 3) You suffered a compensable injury

-4) Injury was caused in fact, and proximately caused by the substandard conduct of the doctor in question
+4) The injury was caused in fact, and proximately caused by the substandard conduct of the doctor in question

 In medical malpractice cases, the burden of proof is on the plaintiff.
 As the plaintiff, you are required to prove all elements of the malpractice.
 Negligence is the predominant theory of liability regarding allegations of malpractice and proof of injury can include both physical and emotional effects.